luismasuelli/jackfrost/README.md

     url_patterns = patterns('',) + lookups.get_lookup_urls('myFirstChannel')
     \#you can add in a single call as many channels as you want (this example adds only one channel)
     \#specifying them as more positional arguments.

+    \#NOTE: watch out your calls to get_lookup_urls.
+Remember that each parameter is a name for an url.
+    \#So don't include a name which was included in another previous call to get_lookup_urls.

     __PLEASE TAKE NOTE TO AVOID FUTURE HEADACHES: This application doesn't work with namespaces!!__
     There's nothing as badly-designed as namespacing in django is.
 There are numerous issues with that regarding reusable applications.